 It’s good to know that the soaked nuts can be eaten just like that, but they won’t be crunchy.
 If you want to restore the crunchiness you should dry them by spreading them onto a tray in a single layer and dry at a low temperature (generally no higher than 150°F, although there are exceptions) in dehydrator or oven for 12-24 hours or until nuts are slightly crispy.

 What about seeds?

 The seeds require soaking too as they also contain phytic acid.
-From the seeds I eat pumpkin and sunflower seeds a lot, normally in a muesli or porridge.
-According to the chart on Vegetarian Times website, both pumpkin and sunflower seeds should be soaked for 8 hours.
+From the seeds, I eat pumpkin and sunflower seeds a lot, normally in muesli or porridge.
+According to the chart on the Vegetarian Times website, both pumpkin and sunflower seeds should be soaked for 8 hours.
 See their chart for details on how long to soak other seeds for.

 Other ways to reduce phytic acid from nuts

 During my research, I came across a great article by Michelle who looked at phytic acid in great detail and summarised some studies on reducing phytic acid from various foods.
 There are some other things you can also do to increase the absorption of nutrients when you eat nuts: